solar sales job

 The changes are primarily in 2 areas.
 The first is that we mainly do remote solar sales through the use of Zoom.
 It doesn't mean that our solar salespeople can't do in-home sits because they can.
 But we have proven that we can attract some very talented salespeople who don't want to knock on doors.
 And we've proven that homeowners are very comfortable with meeting on Zoom.
 Perhaps even more so than having someone come to their home.

 The next big change is that from day one our solar salespeople can start building a team.
 They don't have to wait for a promotion or until they can train a new person.
 Our training system trains everyone so why not let people start building a team right away?
 Through our compensation plan that I discuss below, people can start making bonuses on the sales done by people they bring in right away.
-And because each new Advisor Trainee has to do 3 sales with their Trainer, Trainers get a large amount of utility bills and leads from these Trainees.
+And because each new Field Rep that doesn't have solar sales experience has to do 3 sales with their Team Sales Rep, Team sales reps get a large amount of utility bills and leads from new Field Reps.
 I have never had to go out and get leads at all.
-I work the leads provided by Trainees.
+I work the leads provided by new Field Reps.
 More on this below.

 Let's Talk Redline